-It’s what you’ve been waiting for: Ed Glinert and co. taking you or your group, club, works outfit, society … around this magnificent building.
+At last!
+Ed Glinert and co. taking you or your group, club, works outfit, society … around this magnificent building.
+We tried to get this tour for years, simply because we wanted to reveal the true history of Manchester’s most famous hotel.

 • Please book with eventbrite by clicking the above links.